 On November 22, 2013, the OFS Capital WM Credit Facility was further amended.
 Pursuant to the amendment, (1) the loan with Wells Fargo was extended to December 31, 2018; (2) the reinvestment period for the Wells Fargo loan was extended to December 31, 2015; (3) the accrued interest rate on outstanding Class A loans was amended to London Interbank Offered Rate ("LIBOR") plus 2.50% per annum, and (4) the advance rate on borrowing was increased from 65% to 70%.
 In connection with the amendment, OFS Capital WM incurred financing costs of \$1,168.
 The deferred financing closing costs, together with the unamortized deferred financing closing costs of \$1,940 at November 22, 2013, are being amortized over the amended term of the OFS Capital WM Credit Facility.

-On January 17, 2014, the OFS Capital WM Credit Facility was amended again, pursuant to which the calculation of the borrowing base was adjusted and the minimum equity requirement was lowered from \$65,000 to \$50,000, resulting in additional liquidity for the Company.
+On January 17, 2014, the OFS Capital WM Credit Facility was further amended, pursuant to which the calculation of the borrowing base was adjusted and the minimum equity requirement was lowered from \$65,000 to \$50,000, resulting in additional liquidity for the Company.
 No financing costs were incurred in connection with this amendment.
-Availability under the OFS Capital WM Credit Facility as of June 30, 2014 was \$15,070.